Links on Android Authority may earn us a commission. Learn more.

 See also: The best Samsung SmartThings devices

-It’s never too late to learn, right?
-The TED app is a great way to tap into curated talks by some of the smartest people.
-It’s a completely free experience, and you can even dive into playlists of some of the best TED talks of all time.
-You never really know what you’ll find on the TED app, as there are currently more than 3,600 videos from the likes of David Blaine, Bill Gates, and more.
+The TED app offers curated talks by some of the world’s smartest people.
+It’s a completely free experience, and you can dive into playlists to see some of the best TED talks of all time.
+There are currently more than 1,100 videos available.